-To set a field of the message to a specific value, define the string to include in the message, and the field where it should be included.
-Setting a field can operate on any value available via macros, for example HOST, MESSAGE, PROGRAM, or any user-defined macros created using parsers (for details, see Chapter 12, Parsing and segmenting structured messages (p.
-180) and Chapter 13, Processing message content with a pattern database (p.
-185)).
+To set a field of the message to a specific value, you have to:

+- define the string to include in the message, and - select the field where it should be included.

+You can set the any value available via macros, for example HOST, MESSAGE, PROGRAM, or any user-defined macros created using parsers (for details, see Chapter 12, Parsing and segmenting structured messages (p.
+179) and Chapter 13, Processing message content with a pattern database (p.
+184)).
 The only exceptions are the FACILITY, SEVERITY, TAGS, and the date-related fields, which cannot be rewritten.
 Note that the rewrite operation completely replaces any previous value of that field.
 Use the following syntax: